flaviut/flaviut.github.io/_posts/2019-12-27-reverse-engineering-milwaukee-m12.md

 title: "Reverse Engineering Milwaukee M12 Battery Packs"
 ---

+*Correction*: A previous version of this post said the resistors were 10Ω.
+They are actually 1kΩ.

 I was curious about what the insides of Milwaukee's M12 battery packs look like, and it turns out it's fairly simple: